 4th Annual iCAN TRI Youth Triathlon

-The 3rd annual "iCAN TRI Youth triathlon" scheduled for Sunday, July 20th, 2014 will return to the Clovis North Educational Center.
-The youth triathlon division will be open to youth ages 6-19.
-This race is part of USAT Southwest Region Talent ID Series, a non-drafting race for youth ages 13-19 and the F1 Elite Race Series, a draft legal race for youth ages 12-15 and 16-18.
+The 4th annual "iCAN TRI Youth triathlon" scheduled for Sunday, July 19th, 2015 will return to the Clovis North Educational Center.
+The youth triathlon divisions will be open to ages 6-18.
+This race will also include an F1, draft legal, developmental race for youth ages 12-18.
 We are proud to host the USAT Southwest Region Youth Championship again.
-This is an outstanding venue with challenging courses for each age division.
-The swim complex has (2) 50 meter pools for short and long course swimming.
-The bike and run courses of varying distances will challenge each athlete of the (4) Youth Divisions and Elite Division.
+This is an outstanding venue with outstanding courses for each age division.
+It's a great venue to experience your first triatlon or challenge previous triathletes.
+The swim complex has (2) 50-meter pools for short and long course swimming.
+The bike course is closed to traffic to keep all the triathletes safe.
+The bike and run courses are all out-and-back, and will challenge each athlete of the (4) Youth Divisions.
 Finisher metals will be given to each participant crossing the finish line.
-Individual awards will be presented to the top (5) finishers in each one-year Youth age group division from 6-19 and the top (3) finishers in the Youth and Junior Elite Division 12-15 and 16-18.
+Individual awards will be presented to the top (5) finishers in each one-year Youth age group division from 6-12 and the top (3) finishers in the Junior age group division 13-18.
 The race will be chip timing with T1 and T2 splits.
-Neoprene chip ankle bands will be available for purchase.
+Neoprene ankle chip bands can be purchased at http://www.icantriclub.com/catalog/3.

 Inaugural iCAN TRI Youth Triathlon a Major Success

 SEE THE 2012 RACE VIDEO

 The “iCAN TRI”, held July 22 at Clovis North Education Center proved a tremendous success for it’s first “TRI”.
-Nearly 150 youth, ages 6-17 participated in the USA Triathlon sanctioned event.
+Nearly 150 youth, ages 6-18 participated in this USA Triathlon sanctioned event.
 The race began early in the morning to avoid the predicted 105-degree temperatures.

 The swim portion staged its competition in the Clovis Aquatics Swim Complex in one of two 50-meter, long course pools.
 The bike and run courses of varying distances challenged each athlete in the 4 age divisions.
 The 8-10 mile bike course ran along Cooper, Friant and Willow Avenues, while the run course used Clovis North’s baseball practice field for the majority of the run.